 Ayurveda places an enormous emphasis on the importance of pregnancy care for the mother before, during and after pregnancy.
 Yoga and Ayurveda being the ancient scientific medicinal systems of the world , have a significant contribution in the field of human reproduction.
 Aim of pregnancy care by Ayurveda is to achieve proper growth of the fetus, uncomplicated pregnancy, normal healthy delivery of fetus and wellbeing of both mother and baby.

 In one of its most famous teaching analogies, Ayurveda compares human conception to the germination and sprouting of a seed and its transformation into a sapling.
 When the male and female seeds unite and the soul enters the union, an embryo (garbha) is created.
 Ayurveda gives great importance to the quality of the seed (ovum).
 In addition to the female seed, the mother also provides the ‘ideal terrain’ (i.e. the uterus) into which the seed is to be planted.
 Young women less than sixteen years of age and boys under twenty should not bear children.

 Ancient Indian medicine has recognized the need for the mental, spiritual and physical preparation of the women expecting to conceive.
 Ayurveda suggests procedures and medicines for the preparation of the couple planning pregnancy, three months prior to conception.

-Ayurveda prescribe a particular daily practice for the pregnant woman.
+Ayurveda prescribes a particular daily practice for the pregnant woman.
 Along with the prescription for diet, Yoga and routine body care, instructions are also given for reading material, subjects of discussion, and music to be listened to etc. Thoughts and feelings of the parents affect the baby.
 According to Indian philosophies, even before the thought is expressed, it remains in an unexpressed form in the deeper levels of consciousness.
-From this moment onwards thoughts of mother can reach fetus.
+From this moment onwards thoughts of mother can reach the baby.

 This is achieved through three stages